-Final Tourism Research Paper: This is a minimum of 8 and a maximum of 12 pages double-spaced text (references and appendix including graphs, tables, pictures are additional to the above requirement and should not total more than another 5 pages) in APA academic style.
+Final Tourism Research Paper: This is a minimum of 8-10-pages-double-spaced text (references and appendix including graphs, tables, pictures are additional to the above requirement) in APA academic style.
 The Research Paper theme may be: 1) an extension of your Weekly Discussion Forums, 2) any Textbook Chapter Theme with the purpose of expanding the information provided in the book, 3) the impacts of tourism on any destination, 4) or it may be a different topic of your choice related to this class.

 Exact duplication of Research Paper titles is not advisable, but there may be more than one paper from a topic area.
-The Research Paper is due by midnight 11:59pm on Sunday, December 6.
+The Research Paper is due by midnight 11:59pm on Sunday, May 2.
 No extension will be provided and each day of delay will cost 10% of the grade.
 Do not email me your Tourism Research Paper, instead, you must upload your paper as an assignment on Blackboard in the corresponding week.
 The papers will be checked for originality and plagiarism through SafeAssign on BB.
 Late submissions will result in a 10% deduction per day, and absolutely no paper will be accepted after Wednesday, December 12 at 11:59PM, no exceptions or extensions.
-Save your papers by first name in a Word doc(x)

-format, so that I can provide detailed track changes feedback.
+Save your papers by first name in a Word doc(x) format, so that I can provide detailed track changes feedback.
 It is entirely up to you to make sure your assignments are property uploaded, complete, AND readable.